junxit/us-congress-bills-115/bill.md

       - **(i)** State, local, and tribal officials;
       - **(ii)** Federal, State, local, and tribal emergency managers; and
       - **(iii)** the National Guard.
-  - **(5)** *Flash flood and debris flow early warning system* In carrying out the program, the Secretary, in coordination with the Secretary of Commerce, shall expand the early warning system for flash floods and debris flow by—
+  - **(5)** *Flash flood and debris flow early warning system* In carrying out the program, the Secretary, in coordination with the Secretary of Commerce and Secretary of Agriculture, shall expand the early warning system for flash floods and debris flow by—
     - **(A)** expanding the early warning system for post-wildfire debris flow to include recently burned areas across the western United States;
-    - **(B)** developing procedures with State, local, and tribal governments to monitor stormwater drainage in areas with high flash flood and debris flow risk; and
+    - **(B)** developing procedures with State, local, and tribal governments to monitor stormwater drainage in areas with high flash flood and debris flow risk;
-    - **(C)** identifying high-risk debris flow areas, such as recently burned land and potential lahar hazard areas.
+    - **(C)** identifying high-risk debris flow areas, such as recently burned land and potential lahar hazard areas; and
+    - **(D)** identifying areas susceptible to post-wildfire landslides.
   - **(6)** *Emergency response activities* In carrying out the program, the Secretary, in coordination with the Secretary of Commerce, the Secretary of Homeland Security, the heads of other relevant Federal agencies, States, and Indian tribes, shall establish emergency response procedures for the rapid deployment of Federal scientists, equipment, and services to areas impacted by a significant landslide event—
     - **(A)** to support emergency response efforts and improve the safety of emergency responders;
     - **(B)** to improve data collection; and